Jules Wainstein Homeless? ‘RHONY’ Star’s Ex Caught Out Partying While Claiming He Is Broke

-Jules Wainstein cut ties with her husband last year and she might have part ways with her luxurious Manhattan home as well.
+Jules Wainstein cut ties with her husband last year and she might have parted ways with her luxurious Manhattan home as well.
 In the midst of her divorce battle with ex-husband, Michael, Jules might get evicted for failing to pay rent.

-Radar Online reports that Michael hasn’t been keeping up with the rent for Jules part of their shared Manhattan apartment.
+Radar Online reported that Michael hasn’t been keeping up with the rent for Jules part of their shared Manhattan apartment.
 Jules and Michael are living on separate floors of the apartment, and her husband is supposed to fit the bill while the divorce is settled in court.

 “There are problems with respect to the marital residence,” Allan Mayefsky, Jules’ lawyer, explained.
 “There are eviction notices outstanding for my client’s two floors of their residence.
 Not the 3rd floor, which is the plaintiff’s piece, just her two.”